 C8.
-SAT and ACT Po olicies Does your institution year, degree-seeking make use of SAT or ACT scores in admissions g applicants? decisions for first-time, first- Yes If yes, please select admission for Fall 20 the appropriate response from the dropdown me 026. enus for each possible option n below for SAT and/or ACT Required for some ACT Only Not cons sidered for admission, even if submitted SAT Only Not con: sidered for admission, even if submitted Does your institution (use applicants' test scores for academic advising?
-No e by which SAT or ACT scores must be received for faing format: MM/DD/YYYY II-term admission?
-8/1/2025 • • • e this space to clarify your test policies (e.g., if tests ents due to differences by academic program, stude he SAT and ACT.)
-Please indicate which tests your institution uses for placement (e.g. state t ests): ☑ SAT ☐ CLEP ☑ ACT ☑ Institutional Exam ☑ AP ☐ State Exam
+SAT and ACT Policies

+Does your institution make use year, degree-seeking applicant of SAT or ACT scores in admissions s? decisions for first-time, first- Yes

+oriate response from the dropdown or below for admission for Fall 2025. '

+SAT and/or ACT

+Requ ired for some

+ACT Only

+Not considered for a admission, even if submitted

+SAT Only

+Not considered for a admission, even if submitted

+Does your institution use applican its' test scores for academic advising?
+No

+What is the latest date by which S Please use the following format: N SAT or ACT scores must be received for fa MM/DD/YYYY II-term admission?
+8/1/2024

+• • • e to clarify your test policies (e.g., if tests differences by academic program, stude ACT.)

+Please indicate which tests your in nstitution uses for placement (e.g. state t ests):

+☑ SAT □ CLEP

+☑ ACT ☑ Institutional Exam

+☑ AP ☐ State Exam

+If you selected State Exam, please specify: